tinac22-design/tina.cheng/index.md

 # Tina Cheng
 ## Technical Writing Portfolio

-Documentation Specialist with experience in healthcare, web platforms, and software systems | Skilled in advanced formatting, templates, editing, CMS and LMS tools, and collaborating with subject matter experts to create clear, user-friendly content
+Documentation Specialist with experience in healthcare, web platforms, and software systems | Skilled in advanced formatting, templates, editing, CMS and LMS tools, and collaborating with subject matter experts to create clear, user-friendly content.

 ### Skills
 - Technical documentation